ukautz/aws-cdk-app-runtime/README.md

 import * as path from 'path';

 export class MinimalStack extends cdk.Stack {
-  constructor(scope: cdk.Construct, id: string, props?: cdk.StackProps) {
+  constructor(scope: Construct, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

     // create a cluster, in which the services will run const cluster = new appruntime.Cluster(this, 'Cluster', {
       // will be the hosted zone, in which `<any-app-name>.public.domain` will be routed to load balancer as wildcard record
       publicDomain: 'public.domain',